Mr. Burns Lime Rickey

 Non-Alcoholic: Fill a tall glass with ice.
 Add lime juice, simple syrup, and top with carbonated water.

 Alcoholic: Fill a shaker with ice.
 Add lime juice and gin and shake until mixed.
 Pour into an ice filled glass and top with carbonated water.

 Apparently an alcoholic Lime Rickey contains very little sugar, which is why the simple syrup is listed as optional.
-However, I’m not really a fan of gin so I found the additional of sugar quite necessary.
+However, I’m not really a fan of gin so I found the added sugar quite necessary.
 But even by sweetening things up, I still wasn’t much of a fan of this drink.
 Although I did enjoy the alcohol part!

 The non-alcoholic Lime Rickey was ok, but kind of bland.
-Given that Mr. Burns doesn’t like “ethnic food” (including donuts) a bland drink like this seems is basically perfect for him.
+Given that Mr. Burns doesn’t like “ethnic food” (including donuts) a bland drink like this seems basically perfect for him.
 I guess that’s why he’s enjoying it so much before he meets his son.
 And well, the night takes a downturn from there anyway so it’s probably good he had that moment of enjoyment.

 Lime Rickey Recipe From: Burns, Baby Burns (The Simpsons Season 8 – Episode 4)